gszfwsb/gszfwsb.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am now a second-year master's student at [Department of Computer Science and Engineering](https://www.cs.sjtu.edu.cn/en/) from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), supervised by Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/).
-Previously, I got my B.Eng. degree from HIT in 2022.
+I am now a second-year master's student at [Department of Computer Science and Engineering](https://www.cs.sjtu.edu.cn/en/) from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) (rank 2/81), supervised by Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/).
+Previously, I got my B.Eng. degree from HIT (rank 1/201) in 2022.

 <i class="fa-light fa-face-smile" style="color: #1a57c1;"></i> My research spans around trustworthy artificial intelligence and its real-world applications.
 My encounter with XAI crystallized my long-term research goals, which include:
 • Discovering and probing key features in the learning of DNNs.